Helsinki, Finland

 When we asked people what advice they would give someone preparing to move to Helsinki, they said:

 "Helsinki offers an attractive quality of life.
 With its beautiful green parks and an old town that stretches along the harbor, Helsinki provides a great mix of urban and nature living.
 Of the many cultural events and attractions in the city, some of the highlights include the Museum of Contemporary Art, the Aleksanteri Institute, the Design Museum and the Ateneum Art Museum.
 Strong public transportation and a variety of bike lanes make getting around the city easy.
 As an expat, you will need to obtain a residence permit and apply for a Finnish personal identity code in order to open a bank account and obtain a Finnish social security number.
 You will need to submit a valid passport and proof of a secure income as part of the application process.
 Housing in Helsinki can be expensive, but with a range of options from traditional apartment buildings to luxury, lakefront villas, there is something to meet everyone's needs.
 Groceries, healthcare, and other necessities are also high compared to other places, so be prepared for the additional costs when budgeting for retirement.
 Once you are settled, Helsinki offers plenty to explore and enjoy.
 There are lots of parks and green spaces, with large open-air markets, vibrant art and design scenes, and lots of activities to take part in.
-Whether you are looking for cultural exploration, outdoor adventure, or just reconnecting with family, Helsinki is an excellent place to call home in your retirement," wrote one member in Helsinki.
+Whether you are looking for cultural exploration, outdoor adventure, or just reconnecting with family, Helsinki is an excellent place to call home in your retirement," said one expat in Helsinki.

 Get Quote